Mayerthorpe tragedy: Weapons

-The Mounties also found several weapons hidden in various spots in the quonset, including an empty gun bag that was the right size to hold the Heckler & Koch .308 semi-automatic rifle, and an empty Beretta pistol case.
+The Mounties also found several weapons hidden in various spots in the quonset, including an empty gun bag that was the right size to hold the HK rifle, and an empty Beretta pistol case.
 These two cases, along with a .22 rifle and a shotgun in another case, were all hidden on a ledge and under the plywood roof, accessible only by ladder.
-The Fatalities Inquiry surmised that the Heckler & Koch rifle had been hidden in this area and retrieved by Roszko after his return, since he did not have it when he was with Hennessey and Cheeseman.
-The Fatalities Inquiry also concluded that the initial clearing search and then the Green Team search would have been unlikely to have found these weapons.
-The Mounties also found three additional rifles, in a gun case hidden inside a seed-drill in the quonset: a Husqvarna .308 rifle and two Lee Enfield .303 rifles.
+The Fatalities Inquiry surmised that the HK rifle had been hidden there and retrieved by Roszko after his return, since he did not have it when he was with Hennessey and Cheeseman.
+The inquiry also concluded that the initial clearing search and the Green Team search would have been unlikely to find the weapons.
+The Mounties also found three additional rifles, in a gun case hidden inside a seed-drill in the quonset: a Husqvarna .308 rifle and two Lee-Enfield .303 rifles.
 There was also a rudimentary pipe bomb which would not have operated, a homemade silencing device, and various amounts of ammunition.

 The Mounties investigated the sources for each of the guns.
-The Heckler & Koch semi-automatic had been legally purchased by a person in Mayerthorpe in the early 1980s, who likely sold it to Rozsko.
-After changes to firearms laws in 1995, the Heckler & Koch rifle was classified as a prohibited firearm.
+The HK rifle had been legally purchased by someone in Mayerthorpe in the early 1980s, who likely sold it to Rozsko.
+After changes to firearms laws in 1995, the HK rifle was classified as a prohibited firearm.
 The pistol was a Beretta 92 FS, which was a restricted weapon.
 Roszko had purchased it in Utah in 1993 and apparently smuggled it into Canada.
 The .22 rifle and shotgun were legally imported into Canada and were not restricted weapons.
 The three rifles found hidden in the seed-drill all had been stolen from a location in Barrhead in 1997.
 Roszko had never had a firearm registered to him.

-The Mounties also investigated the Winchester hunting rifle.
-It was registered to Shawn Hennessey's grandfather, John Hennessey.
-When asked how Roszko obtained the rifle, Shawn Hennessey said he had no idea, and that the rifle had been stolen four months before the shooting.
-Hennessey subsequently admitted that he and his mother had alerted his grandfather that Roszko had the rifle.
+The Mounties also investigated the Winchester hunting rifle, which was registered to Shawn Hennessey's grandfather John.
+When asked how Roszko obtained the rifle, Hennessey said he had no idea, and that the rifle had been stolen four months before the shooting.
+Shawn Hennessey subsequently admitted that he and his mother had alerted his grandfather that Roszko had the rifle.
 John Hennessey admitted that he had told his daughter and grandson that they should all "story" to the police that the rifle had been stolen from the back of his welding truck.